 Patterson added, “This could be fixed but it has to take a will and I don’t know if the ruling party has that will.”

 As the battle over illegal immigration rages at the federal level, it is everyday citizens who are being threatened.
 At the local and state levels, sanctuary cities are actively endangering the lives of residents, and it does not appear that those supposedly elected to serve and protect the people are willing to compromise on the issue.
-To them, it appears that sacrificing innocent American lives is a worthy cause if it means protecting criminals.We value your comments!
-Please weigh in on our comment section below.
+To them, it appears that sacrificing innocent American lives is a worthy cause if it means protecting criminals.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com